lcp

 The Bottom Line

-The best cities to visit in Japan aren’t always ones you read about in guide books.
-Whether you enjoy incredible night views on offer in Hokkaido’s Hakodate and Kyushu’s Nagasaki, push your culinary boundaries in Shimonoseki or Yonago in the San’in region or explore forlorn history in Shikoku’s Matsuyama, Hokuriku’s Kanazawa or Naha, the capital of the Okinawa archipelago, Japan is so much more than meets the eye.
-Make your trip to underrated Japanese cities (and other underrated places to visit in Japan) even more special with a custom Japan itinerary.
+The best cities to visit in Japan aren’t always ones you read about in guidebooks.
+Enjoy incredible night views on offer in Hokkaido’s Hakodate and Kyushu’s Nagasaki, or push your culinary boundaries in Shimonoseki in Honshu’s far west.
+Or, explore forlorn history, be that at the famed castle of Shikoku’s Matsuyama, in the Samurai districts of Hagi on the Sea of Japan or on the beach in Naha, the capital of the Okinawa archipelago.
+Japan is just so than Tokyo and Kyoto, and than the bogus “overtourism” narrative the media pushes out about the country.
+Make your trip to underrated cities in Japan even more special with a custom Japan itinerary.